© Director of National Parks, 2011 | ISSN 1443-1238

 Director of National Parks

 Peter was appointed Director of National Parks in October 1999 and was reappointed in October 2002, November 2005 and again in December 2008.
-Priorities continue to be building relationships with traditional owners of jointly managed parks and other stakeholders, and improving agency performance, corporate governance, accountability, transparency and risk management.
+Priorities include building relationships with traditional owners of jointly managed parks, the tourism industry and other stakeholders.
+For the agency, improving performance and reporting, corporate governance, accountability and risk management remain a strong focus.
+Emerging priorities include the links between healthy parks and healthy people and working at a whole of landscape scale.

-Peter has worked for the oil and gas industry on national environment and competition policy issues and as an adviser to two Australian Government Ministers on environment and natural resources issues.
+He has worked for the oil and gas industry on national environment and competition policy issues and as an adviser to two Australian Government ministers on environment and natural resources issues.

 Peter has a Masters degree in Public Policy and a Bachelor of Science degree.
 He has a background in field ecology and the eco-physiology of native plants.